acatl/jquery.datashot.js/README.md

 **_NOTE: This plugin is not meant to replace templating_**

-The idea is to help you inject data into your DOM manually, by defining through a html `data-ds` attribute the path of the value you want to set to your element.
+The idea is to help you inject data into your DOM (*instead of doing it manually*), by binding data paths to your html elements.

+This is done by defining on each element a `data-ds` attribute that will point to the value on your model.

 The path is defined with standard dot and bracket notation.
 Example: